-In our latest Quick Guide, Stephanie Smith shares her tips for a city break in Lisbon with the family (updated 2019 by the editorial team).
+Stephanie Smith shares her tips for a city break in Lisbon with the family (updated 2019 by the editorial team).

 Top Five Things to Do and See

-1. Walk under the triumphal arch into Rua Augusta – a pedestrianised shopping street lined with mosaic buildings – to Praca do Comercio’s sparkling view of the Tagus Estuary
+Lisbon Triumphal Arch Walk under the triumphal arch into Rua Augusta – a pedestrianised shopping street lined with mosaic buildings – to Praca do Comercio’s sparkling view of the Tagus Estuary.

-5. Closer to town, you can also feel the sea breeze at Belem.
+Belém Closer to town, you can also feel the sea breeze at Belém.
 Waterside cafés, parks, and the historic tower provide interesting spaces to relax and let off some steam.

 Neighbourhood playgrounds are fairly limited in central Lisbon but the following parks and gardens have great free play areas: